AnVill17/CustomBlogAppwrite/README.md

+Entire Social Media platform deployed at versel.
+Include CRUD operations on users profile
+Redux , to save user and save multi calls , everytime to check the user.
+React hook forms for btter handling of login and posts 3rd party plugins to add the text software.
+Idea inspired from chai code react series.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.